 Having the ability to understand your limits will ultimately give you a better-managed college life.

 Scheduling classes can be a little difficult.
 You’ll want to be sure that you aren’t overloading yourself each semester, but that you’re also getting in your required classes.
-To be considered a full time student, you’ll need to take 12-18 hours of classes per semester.
+To be considered a full-time student, you’ll need to take 12-18 hours of classes per semester.
 18 hours of class might not seem like a lot at first, but the work outside of class will start to add up.
-Although, some people thrive with a busy workload – if that’s you, go for it!
+However, some people thrive with a busy workload – if that’s you, go for it!

 Just be sure that you’ll be able to handle your schedule and that you’ll be able to commit to those classes.
 Discussing your class choices with an academic advisor is extremely helpful.
 They’ll be able to guide you to a doable semester!

 With roommates, friends, campus activities, and all the other fun stuff that goes on at college, you might find it hard to keep your focus on classes and homework.
 If you give yourself an hour to study for a test, be sure to keep your focus for that entire hour.

 It helps to have a study routine, for instance, try to study in the same spot.
 This way, when you approach that study spot, your mind will be set to get stuff done!
 It’ll also be helpful to keep your study space clean and organized; an organized space promotes an organized mind.

 We’ve all been there.
 You’ve forgotten about that test tomorrow and you haven’t even started the study guide.
 In return for your complacency, you’ll spend the next 10 hours cramming the entire textbook, when you should be eating or sleeping.
 The good news is that it’s a totally avoidable incident.
 Studying ahead of time or starting your paper a week early will give you the time to space the information out.
 Your grade will benefit from it more and you’ll be able to create a little more free time for yourself.